 The rest of the paper is organized as follows.
-Section 2 revisits the state-of-art strategy for estimation of behavioral responses to taxation and outlines our new estimation approach.
-Section 3 introduces the institutional setting and data used in our empirical application, while Section 4 presents graphical evidence on income responses to the 2004 and
+Section 2 revisits the standard estimation strategies of behavioral responses to taxation and outlines our new estimation approach.
+Section 3 introduces the institutional setting and data used in our empirical application, while Section 4 presents graphical evidence on income responses to the 2004 and 2009-10 reforms.
+Finally, Section 5 concludes.